Harry Maguire: Senior

 On 24 August 2017, England manager Gareth Southgate included Maguire in his squad for the 2018 FIFA World Cup qualification matches against Malta and Slovakia.
 He made his debut when starting in England's 1–0 away win over Lithuania, which was the team's final match in their successful World Cup qualification campaign.
-Maguire was named in the England squad for the 2018 World Cup.
+Maguire was named in the England squad for the 2018 FIFA World Cup in Russia.
 He assisted Harry Kane's winner against Tunisia on 18 June 2018 in England's World Cup opener.
 England won 2–1.
 Maguire scored his first England goal on 7 July with a 30th-minute header from Ashley Young's cross in a 2–0 win over Sweden in the quarter-final.

 At UEFA Euro 2020, Maguire played his first match against Czech Republic in the last fixture of the group stage.
 Afterwards, he featured in the round of 16, when England won 2–0 against Germany, for which he was awarded the Star of the Match.
 On 3 July 2021, Maguire scored the second goal for England in a 4–0 win over Ukraine in the quarter-finals.

 Maguire started in the semi-finals against Denmark, and then in the final against Italy, in which the score was 1–1 after 120 minutes.
 In the resulting penalty shoot-out Maguire scored England's second penalty, however, England went on to lose 3–2.
 His performances during the tournament earned him a place in the Euro 2020 Team of the Tournament.